sghanta97/Container_Infrastructure_Automation/final/README.md

 CS8,CS9,GRE
 First the user should run the setup script, It will create the basic topology.
 python intialsetup.py
-Then the container_deploy script can be run to create the required topology.
+Then the tunnel_configure script can be run to create the required tunneling.
-python container_deploy.py
+python tunnel_configure.py